Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 By the end, you should be able to look at any wheel filename and know which Python interpreters it will install on — and why.

 It's true that you can happily write Python for years without hitting any of the issues discussed in this post, so you may object to the title advertising this material as what _every_ Python developer should know.
-The moment you ship a package — or debug why a wheel won't install or an import or Python function call segfaults — these details start to matter, and even a single-file script puts you closer to distributing code than you might think.
+The moment you ship a package, debug why a wheel won't install, or understand why an import or Python function call segfaults — these details start to matter.
+Even writing and maintainting a single-file script puts you closer to distributing code than you might think.
 An alternate title for this post could be "What I Wish Someone Taught Me About the CPython ABI".

 ## The CPython C API and the Python ABI